 - matriculation in the CAS program

 - at least 18 credit-hours with grades of B or better, including EDUC 673 (Leadership in Educational Settings) and five additional required courses.
-(In the rare case when transfer credits are accepted upon admission, at least 20 of this 24-credit prerequisite must have been earned at Binghamton University.)

 - a completed Internship Proposal, including signature indicating approval of field-based supervisor-mentor (a certified administrator).
 Proposed internships will only be approved if they:

 - include leadership experiences at both the school building and district levels; (working with your mentor, complete a Job Description Form (Building Leader or District Leader) outlining your plans for your internship).

 - are grounded in the student’s Personal Plan for Self-Improvement; (new Personal Plan must be attached to the proposal).